Entanglement in C$^*$-algebras: tensor products of state spaces: Entanglement and tensor products of state spaces of s

 \section{Entanglement and tensor products of state spaces of \Cs s}

-In this section we identify the Namioka--Phelps tensor products of state spaces of two \Cs s.
-We show that Barker's conjecture, \ref{conj:Barker}, holds for this class of (typically infinite dimensional) compact convex sets.
-The minimal tensor product of two state spaces is identified as the set of un-entangled (separable) states, and we also describe, in several ways, the maximal tensor product, which turns out to be more elusive.
-While state spaces of \Cs s are special among general compact convex sets, it is an interesting and deep result, due to Alfsen, Hanche-Olsen and Schultz, \cite[Corollary 8.6]{AH-OS:Acta}, that there is a complete axiomatic description of when a compact convex sets is the state space of a \Cs.
+In this section, we identify the Namioka--Phelps tensor products of state spaces of two \Cs s.
+We show that Barker's conjecture holds for this class of (typically infinite dimensional) compact convex sets.
+The minimal tensor product of two state spaces is identified as the set of \emph{separable} (i.e., \emph{un-entangled}) states, and we also describe the maximal tensor product in terms of positive maps.
+While state spaces of \Cs s are special among general compact convex sets, it is an interesting and deep result, due to Alfsen--Hanche-Olsen--Schultz, \cite[Corollary 8.6]{AH-OS:Acta}, that there is a complete axiomatic description of when a compact convex sets is the state space of a \Cs.

-It is an old well-known fact that the state space of a \Cs{} is a Choquet simplex if and only if the \Cs{} is commutative, in which case the state space is a Bauer simplex.
-We reprove this fact in Theorem~\ref{thm:twoabelian} below as a biproduct of our investigations.
+It is an old and well-known fact that the state space of a \Cs{} is a Choquet simplex if and only if the \Cs{} is commutative, in which case the state space is a Bauer simplex.
+We reprove this fact in Theorem~\ref{thm:twoabelian} below, as a byproduct of our investigations.
 All Bauer simplexes arise in this way, as we can take the commutative \Cs{} to be the one whose spectrum is the extreme boundary of the given Bauer simplex.